savoirtech/apache-cxf-soap-performance/README.md

 Lets recap:

-Our aim is to meet or exceed 347.2 invocations per second on average over a time of 8 hours.
+Our aim is to meet or exceed 347.2 invocations per second per client on average over a time of 8 hours.
 Each of our test iterations are summarized below.

 | Iteration | JVM | Throughput (invocations/sec) | Total Invocations in 8 Hours | Notes |
 |----|----|----|----|----|